11 Best Jessica Chastain Performances

 Jessica Chastain is widely regarded as one of the best actresses working in Hollywood today.
 That's pretty impressive considering she didn't hit it big until 2011.

-With Chastain starring in another hotly anticipated movie, "The Eyes of Tammy Faye," we figured now is a good time to look back at her finest performances to date.
+With Jessica Chastain starring in another hotly anticipated movie, "The 355," we figured now is a good time to look back at her finest performances to date.

 "Jolene" is Chastain's first major theatrical role, and while it's not a particularly great film, it did serve as a promising showcase for a star-to-be.
 Here Chastain plays a runaway teen who learns some hard but valuable life lessons on the road.
 There's a vulnerability to her character here that we don't often see in her later, stronger characters.